 In some cases NTP servers addresses are provided by your ISP.
-In this case, you need to move the Get NTP server addresses using DHCP switch to the right and click the APPLY button.
+In this case, you need to move the Get NTP server addresses using DHCP switch in the NTP Settings section to the right and click the APPLY button.
 Contact your ISP to clarify if this setting needs to be enabled.
 If the Get NTP server addresses using DHCP switch is moved to the right, the NTP Servers section is not displayed.